Yun'an, Yunfu: Specialties of Xi River

 "西江河鲜” in Chinese.
-The Xi River is known for its specialties as fresh water fish, shrimps, crabs, etc. The locals have a favor for them, because the dish that applies the Xi River products to cook tastes more delicious.
-The meat tastes like chicken, and the favor is rich in natural sweet flavor.
-Thus, the specialties in Xi River are popular in the local market.
+The Xi River is known for its specialties as fresh water fish, shrimps, crabs, etc. The meat tastes like chicken, and is sweet.

 Xi River Cured Meat

 "西江腊味“ in Chinese, the cured meat is made after cleaning the gut, and adds salt and spices, and mixes them together, curing for about a days, and then hangs them up outside the door to dry it naturally or dries them artificially with machine.
-It is one of the Curing (food preservation) of the local fisherman, for after a good harvest, fisherman can't sell them all out within a day or eat them in a meal, and the locals apply such a method to preserve their fishes or meat.
-The nutrition is rich, and it can be well-preserved, and the dish made by it tastes good with a variety of unique flavors.
+The practice originated when fishermen could not eat or sell all the fish after a large harvest.

 Baishi Watermelon

 "白石西瓜" in Chinese.
 It origins in a village of Baishi town.
-It tastes so sweet and good that it is popular in the market.
-It goes public in late May each year.
+It has a sweet taste and begins harvest in late May.
 The feature of the watermelons is that they grow in yellow land which is thought to be suitable for the growth of watermelons by the locals, and the size of them are usually even, weighted about 6 to 12 kg each one.
-Watermelon is one of the characteristic agriculture products in the Baishi town.